Architecture and Design Month

-Archtober (ärk'tôbər), New York City's annual Architecture and Design Month, is now in its second year!
-The festival of architecture activities, programs, and exhibitions will take place from October 1-31, 2012.
+Archtober (ärk'tôbər), New York City's annual Architecture and Design Month, is now in its fourth year!
+The festival of architecture activities, programs, and exhibitions will take place from October 1-31, 2014.

-Archtober’s curated calendar features more than 180 architecture and design lectures, conferences, programs, and exhibitions – a new section this year – happening at the Center for Architecture and collaborating institutions across the city.
+Archtober’s curated calendar will feature more than 150 architecture and design lectures, conferences, programs, and exhibitions happening at the Center for Architecture and collaborating institutions across the city.

-For more information on partcipating in Archtober, and to learn more about sponsorship opportunities, contact Laura Trimble Elbogen at email@example.com or 212-358-6111.
+For more information on participating in Archtober, and to learn more about sponsorship opportunities, contact Zoë Seibel at firstname.lastname@example.org, or 212-358-6126.